essieku/essieku.github.io/_pages/about.md

 Before beginning my Ph.D. program at TTU, I earned a Bachelor’s degree in BSc.
 Mathematics with Economics from the [University of Cape Coast](https://ucc.edu.gh/){:target="_blank"}, Ghana, followed by a  Master's degree in MSc.
 Applied Economics from [Xiamen University](https://en.xmu.edu.cn/){:target="_blank"}, China,  and another Master’s degree in MSc.
 Applied Statistics and Data Science from the [University of Texas Rio Grande Valley](https://www.utrgv.edu/){:target="_blank"}, US.
-My academic journey has been driven by a deep curiosity about how health, labor, and policy interact to shape human decision-making.
 I am passionate about conducting research that leverages advanced econometric tools, particularly causal inference frameworks and machine learning methods, to provide evidence-based solutions to pressing societal challenges.

 ---